fenago/spark-dev3600/DEV361/Lab_7.md

 Estimated time to complete: 15 minutes

 In this activity, you will look at Spark execution components in the Spark UI.
-1. As the user user01, launch the spark interactive shell, if it’s not already running.
+1. Launch the spark interactive shell, if it’s not already running `spark-shell`
 2. Load the data:

 ```